Film and Plot Synopsis

 A few days later, Jeff tries to relax in his wheelchair, and stares out the rear window again.
 Now, he has casts on BOTH legs.
 The lonely neighbor is over chatting with the pianist in his apartment.
 The dancer’s boyfriend looks to have returned home from the army.
 The woman whose dog was killed now has a new one, and that newly married couple bickers away…yes, life has returned to normal.

-Lisa, dressed in jeans, reads a book called Beyond the High Himalayas (which you can still buy here on Amazon once you solve your own murder mystery).
+Lisa, dressed in jeans, reads a book called Beyond the High Himalayas (which you can still buy on Amazon).
 When Jeff falls asleep, she puts the book down, and opens a fashion magazine.